emmagraham/STAT540-UBC.github.io/seminars/sm07a_RNA-seq-bam.md

 Contributors: Katayoon Kasaian

+## **This seminar is currently being updated.
+For more information on RNAseq, please go to this [Bioconductor course mateial](https://www.bioconductor.org/help/course-materials/2015/Uruguay2015/V6-RNASeq.html) for now.**

 ## Introduction

 In order to use RNA-Seq data for the purposes of differential expression, we need to begin by calculating an expression value for each gene (or any other expressed entity such as exons, non-coding RNAs, etc).
 The digital nature of RNA-seq data allows us to use the number of reads which align to a specific feature as its expression value.
 In this seminar, we will analyze a small subset of an alignment file and find the read counts for each gene in that region.